Katrina-Dierking/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+ Sessions are used to store data A new sessions is stored each time a client logsin. and is used to verify a user has login creditentials.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It incryps the password before saving it to database so that it can't be read or reproduced by hackers.

 - [ ] What does bcrypt do to slow down attackers?

+Hashes the encrypted password and then rehashes the hash.
+It does this many times depending on the number set.

 - [ ] What are the three parts of the JSON Web Token?
+Header, Payload, Signature

 ## Minimum Viable Product